NeonGeckoCom/mall_guide_skill/README.md

 Skill for mall parsing

 ## Description
-{Skill parses mall web page and returns user name, location and work hours of requested shop/store}
+{Skill parses mall web page and returns user name, location and work hours of requested shop, store}

 ## Examples
 {- where is apple?